hashicorp/terraform-provider-aws/website/docs/d/identitystore_group.html.markdown

 ### `external_id` Configuration Block

-This argument supports the following arguments:by the `external_id` configuration block:
+The `external_id` configuration block supports the following arguments:

 * `id` - (Required) The identifier issued to this resource by an external identity provider.
 * `issuer` - (Required) The issuer for an external identifier.

 ### `unique_attribute` Configuration Block

-This argument supports the following arguments:by the `unique_attribute` configuration block:
+The `unique_attribute` configuration block supports the following arguments:

 * `attribute_path` - (Required) Attribute path that is used to specify which attribute name to search.
 For example: `DisplayName`.
 Refer to the [Group data type](https://docs.aws.amazon.com/singlesignon/latest/IdentityStoreAPIReference/API_Group.html).
 * `attribute_value` - (Required) Value for an attribute.